guyreuveni/Thread-Safe-FIFO-Queue/README.md

 # Thread-Safe-FIFO-Queue
-OS course homework - An implementation of a thread-safe FIFO queue
+An implementation of a thread-safe FIFO queue